Vision Disability: Types and Information Document List

 Recommendation that all adults over age 50 schedule an eye examination because the incidence of Age-Related Macular Degeneration and other vision problems is increasing.

 Glasses-Off Technology May Eliminate Need for Reading Glasses

 New technology to help people overcome the natural effect of aging on vision or presbyopia in subjects who required reading glasses to read a newspaper.

 Most LASIK complications are short-term and cause only mild discomfort and the results of your laser eye surgery can provide freedom from glasses and contacts for years.

 Correcting Keratoconus in Down Syndrome Patients

 Non-invasive Holcomb C3-R procedure stabilizes vision for those seeking a non-surgical solution for degenerative eye disease including people with Down syndrome afflicted with Keratoconus.

-A simple screening exam with a handheld scanning device may enable pediatricians to identify lazy eye in children as young as 2.
+A simple screening exam with a handheld scanning device may enable pediatricians to identify lazy eye in children as young as two years of age.